-This paper has been prepared by the EFRAG Secretariat for discussion at a public meeting of EFRAG TEG.
-The paper forms part of an early stage of the development of a potential EFRAG position.
-Consequently, the paper does not represent the official views of EFRAG or any individual member of the EFRAG Board or EFRAG TEG.
-The paper is made available to enable the public to follow the discussions in the meeting.
-Tentative decisions are made in public and reported in the EFRAG Update.
-EFRAG positions, as approved by the EFRAG Board, are published as comment letters, discussion or position papers, or in any other form considered appropriate in the circumstances.
+This paper provides the technical advice from EFRAG TEG to the EFRAG Board, following EFRAG TEG's public discussion.
+The paper does not represent the official views of EFRAG or any individual member of the EFRAG Board.
+This paper is made available to enable the public to follow the EFRAG's due process.
+Tentative decisions are reported in EFRAG Update.
+EFRAG positions as approved by the EFRAG Board are published as comment letters, discussion or position papers or in any other form considered appropriate in the circumstances.